takeoff-env/takeoff/README.md

 Takeoff is a toolbox for rapid prototyping applications.

-It is not a framework, and is agnostic to any solutions provided to it - but it ships with an opinionated default.
+It is not a framework and is in fact agnostic to any solutions provided to it.
+However to provide the ability to rapidly develop applications it ships with some opinionated defaults.

-Under the hood is uses docker to minimise the hassle out of setting up frontend, backend and database servers.
+Under the hood is uses `docker` and `docker-compose` to minimise the hassle out of setting up frontend, backend and database servers.
 Within seconds you'll have a hot-reloading frontend and backend which allows you to make changes without the need to usually restart the server.

+The default configuration ships with:

+* A plugin-based API server powered by Hapi
+* A hot-reloading React frontend including React Router v4 and Redux
+* A Postgres database and a Sequelize adapter available in the API to interact with it
-The default configuration ships, with a API server powered by Hapi, a React frontend, a Postgres database and a Ngnix server proxying all requests on port 80.
+* A Ngnix server proxying all requests via port 80.

-With the API you also get out of the box user management and authentication, and on the frontend a default login page and API middlware to use a JSON Web Token to provide authenticated access.
+With the API you also get out of the box user management and authentication, and on the frontend a default login page and API middlware to use a [JSON Web Token (JWT)](https://jwt.io) to provide authenticated access for your endpoints with `admin` and `user` scopes available .
 Using the documentation to can then extend these with your own functionality.

-There are a set of available commands and tool available to help make the toolbox cross-platform.
+There are a set of [available commands](docs/command-line.md) to help make the toolbox cross-platform.
 These are in the process of being integrated and documented.

-Currently only Linux is tested and supported out the box, but support for other OS is coming.
-[Windows Users](docs/windows-setup.md) who would like to help get this working are welcome to provide pull requests.
+Currently only Linux is fully tested and supported out the box, but support for other OS is coming (testers and contributors welcome!).
+There is a page for [Windows Users](docs/windows-setup.md) to provide extra information in the quest to get it working.

 ## Documentation